fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.SiteRecovery/v1.1.11/Get-AzureRmSiteRecoveryNetworkMapping.md

 ## PARAMETERS

 ### -Azure
-Indicates that the command gets a list of network mappings for networks on the primary server mapped to azure_2 virtual networks.
+Indicates that the command gets a list of network mappings for networks on the primary server mapped to Azure virtual networks.

 ```yaml
 Type: SwitchParameter